 My first academic post was within a Business School at a post-92 inner city university dedicated to WP and seeking to improve the experiences of 'non-traditional' students.
-Committed to supporting students inside/outside the classroom, this begins pre-entry, in induction and beyond but the 1st-year student experience is central to retention and completion, and hence changing lives.
-My pedagogic approach was - and still is - to establish a learning environment within which all students can collaborate together to participate and build good learning experiences.
-This translated into an empowering teaching agenda, where I worked with 35 staff to redesign a HE Orientation module for 1000+ students experiencing narratives of difficulty, isolation and compromise in the 'new cold climate' of HE (Sinfield et al., 2004).
+My pedagogic approach was - and still is - to establish a learning environment within which all students can collaborate - inside and outside the classroom.
+This journey begins pre-entry, continues in induction and goes beyond the first year.
+Positive initial student experiences are central to retention and completion - they can change lives.

-With a predominance of WP students at the university, most combining complex home/work/study lives, blending the classroom by offering as well as the face-to-face sessions, 24/7 access to learning materials at a time and place of students' own choosing appeared a logical step.
-This not only supported, challenged and empowered the student but also connected them with each other.
-Student curiosity was for example raised when, instead of a printed module guide, they were offered a business card in the genre of a 'Cluedo' board, which seeded all of the out of the classroom and online activities that supported the development of cohort identity and active, interactive learning and teamwork.
-Further, the assessment strategies and tasks were adapted so students could work together to showcase their learning (see Biggs', 1999, principles of constructive alignment).
-The final assessment piqued student engagement and curiosity, requiring a visit to the Tate Modern.
-We asked students to cooperatively design and present an art-based artefact to the larger class.
-This was a new, joint learning experience for many students, some with little of what academia considers cultural capital (Bourdieu, 1986):
+With a predominance of WP students at the university, most combining complex home/work/study lives, our students were offered a skills-based module to help orientate them to HE and academic success.
+This HE orientation module was often equally loathed by staff and students alike and it was important to reimagine our version into something challenging, creative and inspiring.
+I also wanted the course to blend face-to-face, online and extramural activities designed to pique student curiosity and motivate them to learn how to learn as they navigated their first assessment challenge together.
+This not only supported and empowered students but also connected them with each other.
+Student curiosity was for example raised when, instead of a printed module guide, they were offered a business card in the genre of a 'Cluedo' board, which seeded the blend of formal classroom, informal group and online activities that supported the development of cohort identity and active, interactive learning and teamwork.

+Further, the assessment strategies and tasks were adapted so students could work together to showcase their learning (see Biggs, 1996, principles of constructive alignment).
+The final assessment further piqued student curiosity, requiring a visit to the Tate Modern (London, UK), based on which they had to cooperatively design and present an art-based artefact to the rest of the class.
+This was a new, joint learning experience for many students, most of whom had little of what academia considers cultural capital (Bourdieu, 1986):

 Before coming to class, I had never heard of the Tate Modern or Salvador Dali.
 I really didn't want to go and visit the gallery, but when I got there, I was amazed ... there's a whole world I knew nothing about.
-Now, coincidently, I hear about the Tate Modern in the newspapers ...and I also read a novel that mentioned Salvador Dali.
+Now, coincidently, I hear about the Tate Modern in the newspapers ... and I also read a novel that mentioned Salvador Dali.
 It was probably there all the time.
 This made me wonder how many other things just go right over my head because I don't know about them.

-Changing the mode of delivery from teacher-centred to student-centred, and from purely inperson to blended was a collaborative challenge for the teaching team.
+The shift from a teacher-centred to a student-centred set of learning activities transformed the unit.
+I worked with thirty-five staff to redesign the HE Orientation module for 1,000+ students experiencing narratives of difficulty, isolation and compromise in the 'new cold climate' of HE (Sinfield et al., 2004).
 We moved large lectures to smaller tutorial groups and engaged students in creative, collaborative, problem-based learning.
 All this required a shift in staff attitudes.
 Encountering staff more used to traditional models of delivery as well as those unwilling to deliver 'remedial' programmes to students, I designed and led staff development sessions for colleagues, bringing them on board with the project that collaboratively reinvented the learning, teaching and assessment practices of a previously unloved 'study skills' module: